dankuck/dankuck.github.io/_posts/2022-05-20-trumans-map-7-rationalists-should-win.md

 “Each country carefully guards its technology from inspection by the others.
 Journalist and author Malcolm Gladwell claims, ‘The dependence on secret technologies makes the Florida Dome project a unique and unlikely project.
 But if the United States, Germany, and the Soviet Union can put aside their [scientific] secrecy once, maybe they can do it again.
 Maybe we could all be Truman.’ ”

-I had spun up several hypotheses while I read, but my first hypothesis, <i>I Am Not The Only One</i>, had been shrinking ever since I discovered <i>The Truman Show</i>.
-Now it crashed and burned, replaced by a new one: <i>I Will Not Always Be The Only One</i>.
-If this journalist was right, it was only a remote possibility.
+I had several hypotheses now, but my first hypothesis, <i>I Am Not The Only One</i>, had been shrinking ever since I'd discovered <i>The Truman Show</i>.
+Now it crashed and burned, replaced by a new one, <i>I Will Not Always Be The Only One</i>, even though this journalist thought it was unlikely.

 <i>Glass, Philip</i>.